Dhow with Dolphins, this marine painting measures 48 x 61 cms (19″ x 24″), Oils, £1500.

 This charming marine painting is available, payment can be made in easy installments.

 Click on the image above or the images below to see more detail.

 Dolphins love to accompany ships often playing in the pressure wave created by water displaced by the moving hull.

 On occasion these animals, so wonderful to see in their wild state have been known to guide ships through difficult passages.

-“Dhow and Dolphins” is in the artists possession, was initiated as a result of research into the world of Arab dhows while preparing a series of paintings for His Majesty Sultan Qaboos Bin Said of Oman’s public buildings and private yacht.
+“Dhow and Dolphins” was initiated as a result of research into the world of Arab dhows while preparing a series of paintings for His Majesty Sultan Qaboos Bin Said of Oman’s public buildings and private yacht.